 Due to the complexity involved in putting together a tax credit development, it is not uncommon for an owner to obtain funding from various sources in order to make the deal work.
-In obtaining funding from multiple sources, an owner must also be aware of other income requirements and special restrictions that may affect the overall eligibility status of a household/HTC unit.

-When a development receives financing from another program or lender (i.e., HOME, RHS, Taxexempt bonds, etc.,) that imposes different eligibility requirements (i.e., stricter tenant income requirements, longer restrictions), the development must also comply with the rules and regulations of the HTC program.
+In obtaining funding from multiple sources, an owner must also be aware of other income requirements and special restrictions that may affect the overall eligibility status of a household/HTC unit.66 requirements, longer restrictions), the development must also comply with the rules and regulations of the HTC program.
 In doing so, an owner must be aware of the following significant program differences:

+When a development receives financing from another program or lender (i.e., HOME, RHS, Tax-exempt bonds, etc.,) that imposes different eligibility requirements (i.e., stricter tenant income

-&lt;sup>66 A tax credit development may be layered with other affordable housing programs such as HOME, RHS 515 which also have minimum income and rent requirements.
+66 A tax credit development may be layered with other affordable housing programs such as HOME, RHS 515 which also have minimum income and rent requirements.
 When this happens, compliance with the rules and regulations of the HTC program is still required in order for the owner of the development to claim the housing credit.